Journal Author

 I Wish I Knew…

-When I was 25 I wish I knew that generosity is truly a journey and money is the tool God was using to set my heart free.
-As I more fully surrender to God I am free to see giving as a "get to not a have to."
-The generous life is the quickest pathway to a life of freedom and joy.
-I know now that my money and my success will only bring me a happy, abundant life as I spend it on behalf of others.
+When I was 25 I wish I knew that generosity is the tool God would use to set my heart free.
+A generous life is the quickest pathway to a life of freedom and joy.
+Now I know that my money and my success only bring me a happy and abundant life as I spend it on behalf of others.
 The abundant life is not about how much I have, but how much I can give.
-True life is partnering with God on a giving adventure to heal the world.

 07